 Operates like a standard raycast, but returns both entry and exit information.
 Useful for building wires that wrap around the environment and bullet entry/exit effects.

-Useful for generating solid meshes that are essentially deformed planes (shapes that are common in optics).
+Useful for generating solid meshes that are essentially deformed planes (shapes that are common in free-form optics).

 Useful for generating capsule meshes with an arbitrary length and radius.

 A little shader that raytraces a pixel-perfect sphere on your object/billboard, for when you want to be pixel-bound rather than vertex bound…

 Also contains a small demo for finding tangential points to circles and spheres.

 A serialization utility that smartly serializes and deserializes game object hierarchies, engine components, monobehaviours, references, and more at runtime using reflection.
 Useful for a save/load system or a runtime editor.

 A generic matrix class and a set of basic matrix operations (multiplication, addition, subtraction, inversion, cholesky decomposition, and more).
 Written to support the implementation of the Kalman Filter.
 Usage of any of these operations will allocate a new array (garbage), so be careful about using this on performance constrained systems.

 An example implementing a haptic probe, where the force on the effector of the haptic controller is equal to the linear and angular displacement of the green cube to the gray one.

 My attempts at implementing Bundle Adjustment (an algorithm which attempts to solve for the relative motion between two camera images, given the motion of a set of feature-points between the images).
 The stereo-case now converges to a unique 6-DoF pose (in most situations).
 This implementation is highly parallelizable.